We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Check for FDA warning letters or lawsuits

-A quick search online will tell you if a particular CBD company has received any FDA warning letters or if they’re involved in any lawsuits.
+A quick search online will tell you whether a particular CBD company has received any FDA warning letters or if they’re involved in any lawsuits.

 Reputable CBD companies also include an FDA disclosure on their website that notes their products aren’t intended to diagnose, treat, cure, or prevent disease.